Ghost vs WordPress: Focused Publishing or Unlimited Plugins?

 | Memberships | Built-in: members, paid subscriptions, Stripe integration | Via plugins: MemberPress, WooCommerce Subscriptions, Paid Memberships Pro |

-| Newsletters | Native newsletter functionality — no external service needed | Via plugins: Mailchimp, MailPoet, or custom integrations |
+| Newsletters | Native newsletter functionality, no external service needed | Via plugins: Mailchimp, MailPoet, or custom integrations |

-| Ecosystem | Limited: dozens of themes and integrations — deliberately minimalist | Massive: 59,000+ plugins, thousands of themes, unlimited possibilities |
+| Ecosystem | Limited: dozens of themes and integrations (deliberately minimalist) | Massive: 59,000+ plugins, thousands of themes, unlimited possibilities |

 Ghost and WordPress serve overlapping but different markets.
 Ghost is the superior choice for professional content creators and publications: faster, cleaner, with native memberships and newsletters.
 WordPress is the more versatile platform that can serve virtually any use case thanks to its massive plugin ecosystem.
 The choice depends on your primary goal: if you want a modern publishing platform, choose Ghost; if you need a versatile website with endless extensibility, choose WordPress.

-At MG Software, we recommend Ghost for clients whose primary focus is content publishing — blogs, newsletters, and knowledge bases.
+At MG Software, we recommend Ghost for clients whose primary focus is content publishing, such as blogs, newsletters, and knowledge bases.
 The performance, clean API, and native membership functionality make it ideal as a headless CMS behind our Next.js frontends.
 For clients needing a complete business website with e-commerce, forms, multilingual support, and extensive functionality, we implement WordPress with a headless setup or opt for a fully custom Next.js solution.
 We no longer build traditional WordPress themes but use WordPress as a headless CMS where it makes sense.

 Frequently asked questions